dimagi/commcare-hq/corehq/apps/userreports/README.rst

 document, ``map_expression`` is a path relative to the repeat item.

 ``items_expression`` can be any valid expression that returns a list.
-If this doesn’t evaluate to a list an empty list is returned.
+If this doesn't evaluate to a list an empty list is returned.
 It may be necessary to specify a ``datatype`` of ``array`` if the expression could return a single element.